A website devoted to teaching/playing/composing for/ the King of Instruments

 ABOUT AUTHENTIC ORGAN SOUND REPRODUCTION

-When contemplating the improvement of a digital home practice instrument like this from a former generation whose sound, while not bad, is dated compared with the latest sample set technology, one of the first things that comes to mind is a conversion, retrofitting the console shell with new electronics, touch screens, and keyboards/control system.
-This can be done for a fraction of the cost of a new organ, but when budgets still do not permit this option the workaround would be to proceed in progressive stages, a little at a time, piecemeal as funds and opportunities arise, to run the console's output signal stream through a specially contrived, repurposed combination of new and preowned power mixers, audio amplifiers and speakers, add-on equalizers, dated reverb engines, long throw subwoofers [See blog, Noisemakers], and, if available, a MIDI expander module or two, speaker pipes, and/or rewired car audio.
-While an expanded, home-built speaker system may not put the discerning player in the same organ heaven as the latest virtual pipe organ [VPO] technology, the life it adds can be a dramatic and singular achievement.
-Newer usually means better, but not always, not one hundred per cent of the time.
-The initial purchase cost for VPO sample sets, for example, their licenses for use, the high gigabyte computers and touch screens needed to run them, and the required refurbishing of the console is not inexpensive.
-While cost-effective compared with a new organ, this option still remains out of reach for some owners.
-As a next best alternative the gradual cobbling together of new/pre-owned equipment spread over time can end up becoming a home-built organ that speaks for itself.
-Any one-of-a-kind project like this is always an insane exercise in patience, as it takes time to decide on a long-term plan let alone hunt down and put together the right components.
-But a pipe dream like this is no mysterious bubble or illusion; giving the instrument a new voice is a reachable objective which can turn out to be a fascinating journey of learning and discovery, something that may even encourage others, spark inspiration and fun, and promote problem solving through the sharing of ideas.
+When contemplating the improvement of a digital home practice instrument like this from a former generation whose sound, while not bad for what it is, is not in the same running with what the latest cutting edge technology can offer, the first thing that comes to mind is a conversion to retrofit the console shell with new electronics, touch screens, and keyboards/control system for a fraction of the cost of a new organ.
+But when time, know-how, and budgets still do not permit that option the workaround would be to proceed in progressive stages, a little at a time, piecemeal as funds and opportunities arise, to run the console's output signal stream through a specially repurposed combination of new and preowned power mixers, audio amplifiers and speakers, 31-band equalizers, reverb engines, long throw subwoofers [See blog, Noisemakers], and, if available, one or more MIDI-capable expander modules and some speaker pipe units.
+Even car audio, when properly rewired, would not be out of the question.
+While integrating together an array of unlikely gear like this into a personal FrankenOrgan may not sit well with everyone or put every player in quite the same organ heaven, nevertheless a fair number of owners have demonstrated the life and power it brings to the sound and the singular achievement it represents.
+The initial purchase cost for VPO sample sets, their licenses for use, the high gigabyte computers and touch screens needed to run them, and the required refurbishing of the console required for a conversion -- all of this takes know-how, is not inexpensive, and may be astronomically far beyond the realm of possibility no matter how people wish it were otherwise.
+On the other hand, the idea of signing on for any long range project of mini-expansion a step at a time is close to being an insane exercise in patience.
+It takes time to even decide on a plan for such an undertaking let alone hunt down and hook up the desired components.
+But giving a house organ a new voice like this is a reachable objective which can turn out to be a game-changer and quite satisfactory for the purpose, not to mention a fascinating journey of learning and discovery, something that may even stir interest, spark inspiration and fun, and promote problem solving through the sharing of ideas.
+Granted, making that dream into a reality can end up being quite the workout.
+It may also feel at times like detective work, but in pushing past any difficulties or challenges with a sense of grace the result always reflects a musician's vision, artistry, and passion.
+When the time is right all the time and effort will lead to something very special -- an exponentially improved wonder instrument that can serve as an even better platform than before, a one-of-a-kind podium from which a stream of majestic, beautiful, and inspired organ music can be shared with the world, for the benefit, enjoyment, and encouragement of others.

 How the listener notices bass depends on room nodes.
 Very few owners have an ideal listening room in their residence let alone one large enough not to be affected through the bass/deep bass bandwidths.
 While the sound from a single subwoofer is omni-directional, it matters where in the room its cabinet is placed [WARNING: these are heavy, some weigh over 100 lbs.].
 More bass will be noticed when it's against a wall, and the most when it's in a corner.
 While the music plays, as we move around the room we can notice areas of greater bass in places and in other places suckouts where it isn't nearly as strong.
 The preferable way to get around this is to use multiple subs positioned about the room [four will usually fix just about any node problem].
 For the lowest Pedal stops to get clean, tight bass from a speaker cone a lot of air has to be moved.
 This isn't so proportional to woofer size as one might suppose.
 Some 18" woofers aren't rated below 40Hz while some long throw subs no bigger than 12" actually move more air and can reach well down into the 32-foot octave to 18Hz.
 On the other hand, larger woofers need to work less hard to attain the same volume.
 When loudness alone isn't what we're after, and good subsonic reproduction of the signal with sufficient power is the chief objective, it's entirely possible that a few 12" long throw subs with listed frequency responses in the 20Hz range positioned about the room and pushed with big amps can yield better results than half as many 18" subs.